Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 • Testing / CI

-This makes your usage patterns easier to understand.
+This makes your usage patterns easier to understand and track.

 • Log the error